Truist Financial Corp Decreases Stock Holdings in Portland General Electric (NYSE:POR)

 Truist Financial Corp trimmed its position in shares of Portland General Electric (NYSE:POR – Free Report) by 0.4% in the 1st quarter, according to the company in its most recent disclosure with the SEC.
 The fund owned 272,303 shares of the utilities provider’s stock after selling 1,065 shares during the quarter.
 Truist Financial Corp owned about 0.28% of Portland General Electric worth $13,313,000 at the end of the most recent reporting period.

 Other hedge funds have also modified their holdings of the company.
 Ridgewood Investments LLC purchased a new stake in shares of Portland General Electric during the first quarter valued at about $39,000.
 Benjamin Edwards Inc. lifted its position in shares of Portland General Electric by 150.9% during the first quarter.
 Benjamin Edwards Inc. now owns 946 shares of the utilities provider’s stock valued at $46,000 after buying an additional 569 shares during the last quarter.
-EverSource Wealth Advisors LLC lifted its position in shares of Portland General Electric by 475.1% during the fourth quarter.
-EverSource Wealth Advisors LLC now owns 995 shares of the utilities provider’s stock valued at $49,000 after buying an additional 822 shares during the last quarter.
-CI Investments Inc. lifted its position in shares of Portland General Electric by 54.6% during the fourth quarter.
-CI Investments Inc. now owns 1,435 shares of the utilities provider’s stock valued at $70,000 after buying an additional 507 shares during the last quarter.
-Finally, Signaturefd LLC lifted its position in shares of Portland General Electric by 29.4% during the first quarter.
-Signaturefd LLC now owns 1,476 shares of the utilities provider’s stock valued at $72,000 after buying an additional 335 shares during the last quarter.
+EverSource Wealth Advisors LLC raised its position in shares of Portland General Electric by 475.1% in the 4th quarter.
+EverSource Wealth Advisors LLC now owns 995 shares of the utilities provider’s stock valued at $49,000 after purchasing an additional 822 shares during the last quarter.
+CI Investments Inc. raised its position in shares of Portland General Electric by 54.6% in the 4th quarter.
+CI Investments Inc. now owns 1,435 shares of the utilities provider’s stock valued at $70,000 after purchasing an additional 507 shares during the last quarter.
+Finally, Signaturefd LLC raised its position in shares of Portland General Electric by 29.4% in the 1st quarter.
+Signaturefd LLC now owns 1,476 shares of the utilities provider’s stock valued at $72,000 after purchasing an additional 335 shares during the last quarter.

 Wall Street Analyst Weigh In

 Several brokerages recently commented on POR.
-58.com reaffirmed a “downgrade” rating on shares of Portland General Electric in a research report on Tuesday, June 20th.
+StockNews.com raised shares of Portland General Electric from a “sell” rating to a “hold” rating in a research report on Wednesday, August 2nd.
+Guggenheim decreased their price objective on shares of Portland General Electric from $50.00 to $48.00 in a research report on Friday, July 7th.
 JPMorgan Chase & Co. began coverage on shares of Portland General Electric in a research report on Monday, May 8th.
 They issued an “overweight” rating and a $56.00 price objective for the company.
-Guggenheim decreased their price objective on shares of Portland General Electric from $50.00 to $48.00 in a research report on Friday, July 7th.
-StockNews.com raised shares of Portland General Electric from a “sell” rating to a “hold” rating in a research report on Wednesday, August 2nd.
-Finally, Bank of America decreased their price objective on shares of Portland General Electric from $56.00 to $52.00 in a research report on Thursday, June 22nd.
-Five equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Portland General Electric currently has an average rating of “Hold” and an average target price of $50.83.
+Bank of America decreased their price objective on shares of Portland General Electric from $56.00 to $52.00 in a research report on Thursday, June 22nd.
+Finally, 58.com reaffirmed a “downgrade” rating on shares of Portland General Electric in a research report on Tuesday, June 20th.
+Five equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average price target of $50.83.

 Portland General Electric Price Performance